khiz-k/ios-firebase-realtime-chat/README.md

 # Real time Swift iOS Chat with Firebase - Messenger Clone

+Creds to iosapptemplates because I purchased this from there to use for my own purposes.
+Have a few more unique edits I still want to make to it.

 ## How to run a demo app

 1. Download the source code by cloning this repository